What are bone metastases?

 - Handkiewicz-Junak D, Poeppel TD, Bodei L, Aktolun C, Ezziddin S, Giammarile F, et al. EANM guidelines for radionuclide therapy of bone metastases with beta-emitting radionuclides.
 Eur J Nucl Med Mol Imaging.
 2018;45(5):846-859.

-Bone Marrow Suppression: Use of Strontium Chloride Sr-89 Injection, USP in patients with evidence of seriously compromised bone marrow from previous therapy or disease infiltration is not recommended unless the potential benefit of the treatment outweighs its risks.
-Bone marrow toxicity is to be expected following the administration of Strontium Chloride Sr-89 Injection, USP, particularly white blood cells and platelets.
+Bone Marrow Suppression: Use of Strontium Chloride Sr-89/Metastron Injection, USP in patients with evidence of seriously compromised bone marrow from previous therapy or disease infiltration is not recommended unless the potential benefit of the treatment outweighs its risks.
+Bone marrow toxicity is to be expected following the administration of Strontium Chloride Sr-89/Metastron Injection, USP, particularly white blood cells and platelets.
 The extent of toxicity is variable.
 It is recommended that the patient’s peripheral blood cell counts be monitored at least once every other week.
 Typically, platelets will be depressed by about 30% compared to pre-administration levels.
-The nadir of platelet depression in most patients is found between 12 and 16 weeks following administration of Strontium Chloride Sr-89 Injection, USP.
+The nadir of platelet depression in most patients is found between 12 and 16 weeks following administration of Strontium Chloride Sr-89/Metastron Injection, USP.
 White blood cells are usually depressed to a varying extent compared to pre-administration levels.
 Thereafter, recovery occurs slowly, typically reaching pre-administration levels 6 months after treatment unless the patient’s disease or additional therapy intervenes.

 Strontium-89 is not indicated for use in patients with cancer not involving bone and should be used with caution in patients with platelet counts below 60,000 and white cell counts below 2,400.